samsquire/mazzle/docs/index.md

 You don't always want to run builds on the master node (where you run devops-pipeline from) You can specify a list of hosts to run builds on remote servers.

 ```
+devops-pipeline --file architecture.dot \
-devops-pipeline --gui \
+    --gui \
     --workers node1 node2 \
     --workers-key ~/secrets/worker-ssh-key
 ```

 ## idiom - provision workers to begin with

-An idiom in `devops-pipeline` is that your very first stage in your pipeline is to provision worker nodes.
-These are the servers that run the remainder of the build.
+An idiom in `devops-pipeline` is that your early stages in your pipeline is provisioning worker nodes.
+These worker nodes run the remainder of the build.
+You can replace `--workers` with `--discover-workers-from-output <output name>` where `output name` is the name of an ouput from your machine provisioning component that contains a list of server hostnames or IP addresses that you can SSH onto.

+Here is an example of ansible provisioning EC2 instances and installing dependencies on worker nodes, then running packer to build an AMI and launching that AMI with terraform.

 ![](worker-provisioning.svg)